Fiche métier - pmo

 Soft Skills

 The PMO must have good listening and communication skills to understand the needs of multidisciplinary teams.
 He or she will demonstrate leadership skills in guiding, motivating and coordinating teams.
-The PMO has good analytical and problem-solving skills: it quickly identifies obstacles and proposes solutions.
+PMOs have good analytical and problem-solving skills: they quickly identify obstacles and propose solutions.

 Are you looking for a candidate for this job?
 Tell us about your needs